Hi, I'm Alice Bell. If you want to get in touch, my gmail is alicerosebell. You can also find me on twitter.

 I’m a trustee at Medact, active in the Art Not Oil Coalition (ask me to show you my tattoo) and sit on the the advisory committee for the Centre for the Understanding of Sustainable Prosperity.

 I started out in science communication aged 18, when I joined the team at the Science Museum.
 Ask me nicely, and I can still mix you a vat of museum-grade bubble mix.
 I was a judge for the inaugural Google Science Fair and once got a million kids to jump at the same time, just to see what’d happen.
-I have a BSc in history of science and a PhD in science communication.
+I have a BSc in history of science and a PhD in science literature.
 I was a lecturer in science communication at Imperial College London for several years, where I also developed a college-wide interdisciplinary course on climate change.
 I’ve also worked at the Science Policy Research Unit at the University of Sussex, City University Journalism School and UCL’s Science and Technology Studies Department.